Skip to main content

 • Educational Workshops

-• 1:1 technical assistance to register
+• 1:1 technical assistance to register and stay compliant

 • No and low-cost vending carts

-• Business resources like legal aid
+• Business resources like legal aid and capital

 Circular badge logo with a yellow border featuring a colorful umbrella above the words ‘Sidewalk Vending LA County’ in blue and green text, accompanied by a red sticker-shaped label reading ‘Department of Economic Opportunity, County of Los Angeles.